 Truly sustainable brands are linked to fundamental values.
 If you want great business results, you and your brand have to stand for something compelling.
 And that’s where brand shared ideals enter the equation.

 The business case for brand ideals is not altruism or business platitude.
-It concerns connecting what happens inside a business with what happens outside it, especially in the customers minds and the way they make decisions.
+It concerns connecting what happens inside a business with what happens outside it.
+This is especially true in the customers minds and the way they make decisions.
 If you’re willing to align your business with a fundamental shared ideal, you can achieve extraordinary growth.

 Your brand should represent the collective intent of the people it touches.
 From employees to customers, we define who you are and how you position yourself as a business.
 The ability to leverage this ideal is what separates great business leaders from good, bad, or indifferent ones.
-The brands shared ideals should act as a framework for the business’s essential reason for being and the higher-order benefit it brings to the market.
+Your shared ideals should act as a framework for your business’s reason for being and the higher-order benefit it brings to the market.

-Building a strong strategic brand framework helps to create a genuine connection based on common goals with your most desired customer and the market.
+Building a strong strategic brand framework helps to create a genuine connection.
+It will be based on common goals with your most desired customer and the market.
 The journey to building trust is the ultimate route to a purchase decision.